Lake Protection

 Our first initiative is the Storm Water Erosion Elimination Program, or SWEEP, which financially assists landowners in the remediation of soil erosion projects.
 Our plan is simple: LLA will pay 50% of the project costs, capped at a $2,000 grant, for qualifying high impact projects or 33% of the project costs, capped at $1,000, for qualifying low and medium impact projects.
 The water quality impact assessments from the 2022 AWWA/LLA Watershed Survey (link below) will be used to determine the impact level.

-The grant program for each Calendar year is first come, first serve for completed applications.
+The grant program for each Calendar year is allocated on a first come, first served basis for completed applications.
 Priority is given to higher impact projects.
 To apply for a SWEEP grant, please complete the application (see link below) including a brief description of the project.
-Then e-mail the form to the address below or give the completed form to members of our LLA Watershed Planning Committee.
-Once we have received the form, a member of our team will contact you and together we will complete the grant analysis.
+Then e-mail the form to the address below or give the completed form to a member of our LLA Watershed Planning Committee.
+Once we receive the form, a member of our team will contact you and together we will complete the grant analysis.
 A landscape plan from AWWA or equivalent detailed landscape plan is necessary for approval of the grant.
-A member of the Water Shed Planning Committee will provide assistance with the landscape plan.
+A member of the Water Shed Planning Committee will assist with the landscape plan.
 The amount of the grant will be stipulated when your project is approved.
-Upon completion, funds will be distributed following visual confirmation by a member of our committee and submission of project receipts.
-Please contact us with any questions or comments at (508) 789 2293 (Peter Lewis) or watershedplanning@lovelllakenh.org.
+Upon completion, funds will be distributed following visual confirmation of the project by a member of our committee and submission of project receipts.
+Please contact us with any questions or comments at (508) 789 2293 (Peter Lewis) or [email protected].

 Links to the 2022 Watershed Survey, the full Water Quality Reserve Spending Policy and the SWEEP grant application form are included below.